The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 Getting Away From It All

 If you want somewhere really quiet, consider staying in Cable Bay, a 25-minute drive away.
 I really want to stay here next time we visit.
-There’s a campsite or the Cable Bay Lodge has a couple of gorgeous suites overlooking the water.
+There’s a campsite or this romantic studio on Airbnb has beautiful views and free kayaks.

 On the way to Cable Bay is Thackwood Garden & Cottage.
 Our friends got married in the beautiful gardens here and it feels far away from it all but is only a 10-minute drive to central Nelson.